Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 Andrews is a highly rated instructor at Harvard University’s Division of Continuing Education, creating and teaching courses and professional programs in leadership, team effectiveness, strategy, and creativity.
 She has taught in the United States, South America, Asia, and Europe.

 Andrews has held a variety of positions in higher education, including vice provost at the Hult International Business School, where she managed graduate programs and faculty on five campuses in four countries, associate dean at Harvard University’s Division of Continuing Education, and executive director of the MBA program, alumni relations and marketing at the MIT Sloan School of Management.
-She is also the founder of Mind and Hand Associates, a boutique consulting firm providing research and consulting services to clients in the higher education sector.
+She is also the founder of Higher Ed Associates, a boutique consulting firm providing research and consulting services to clients in the higher education sector.
 Andrews is co-author of the StratEDgy blog on Inside Higher Ed and reports on the worldwide management education market for University World News.

 Prior to her career in higher education, she held positions as vice president of marketing at Putnam Investments, consultant at Mercer Management Consulting (now Oliver Wyman), and as a CPA at Deloitte and Touche.